Dessie Grew: Paramilitary career

 During his adult life Dessie Grew was a highly active member of the Irish National Liberation Army and the IRA.
+He had joined the Provisional IRA in 1972, and later was a founding member of both the IRSP and INLA in Armagh in 1975.
+Grew had also been the Officer Commanding for the Armagh Brigade of the INLA.

+In May 1976, Grew was one of ten INLA members to carry out a prison escape from compound 5 in The Maze, however he returned to the compound after injuring his leg during the escape.
+He was later released in 1978.
+Grew was convicted for a 1980 INLA robbery in Kells, County Meath, after his fingerprints were found on the license plate of the getaway car.
+Following a confidence crisis resulting out of recent INLA activities in Derry and Kilkeel, Grew was one of several members to cut ties with the INLA in late 1984, moving to the Provisional IRA landing in Portlaoise prison.
+Although he moved to their landing, Grew did not actually join the Provisional IRA until his release in 1988.

 An arrest warrant for Grew had been issued by German police on suspicion of the murder of RAF communications operative Corporal Maheshkumar 'Mick' Islania and his six month old daughter, Nivruti Islania, in West Germany in 1989.

-Grew was shot dead along with Martin McCaughey in an operation by undercover British soldiers.
+Shortly after midnight on 9 October 1990, Grew was shot dead along with Martin McCaughey in Lislasley townland (near Moy) in an operation by undercover British soldiers.
 The British Army's 14 Intelligence Company, which was a secret undercover intelligence unit, also known as the DET, were monitoring three AK47s at a farm building in this rural part of County Armagh and were aware that Grew and McCaughey were due to remove the guns.

-As the pair approached an agricultural shed which was being used to grow mushrooms and also thought to have been an IRA arms dump, as many as 200 shots are believed to have been fired at them.
-Autopsy results showed Grew had 48 bullet wounds and McCaughey 12.
-British Army reports of the shooting stated that the two men left the shed holding two rifles.
-Republican sources state the men were unarmed.
+As the pair exited an agricultural shed which was being used to grow mushrooms and also thought to have been an IRA arms dump, as many as 200 shots are believed to have been fired at them by members of the Special Air Service, who had been lying in wait for several hours.
+According to the soldiers, they witnessed through their night vision goggles Grew and McCaughey emerge from the mushroom shed wearing balaclavas with their AK-47 rifles held in "at the ready" positions.
+Asserting the belief that noise from their tactical radios had alerted the two men to their presence, the soldiers claimed to have no choice but to open fire without shouting a warning to surrender first.
+Autopsy results showed Grew had 48 bullet wounds and McCaughey 12 bullet wounds.
+Although official British Army reports of the shooting stated that the two men left the shed holding two rifles, Republican sources state the men were unarmed at the time they were shot.